MorrissyLab/mosaicMPI/README.md

 Here are just a few of the things that cNMF-SNS does well:

-- Identifies interpretable, additive non-negative gene expression programs
+- Identifies interpretable, non-negative programs at multiple resolutions
 - Mosaic integration does not require subsetting features/genes to a shared or overdispersed subset
-- Ideal for incremental integration (adding datasets one at a time) since deconvolution is performed independently on each dataset generating invariant GEPs
+- Ideal for incremental integration (adding datasets one at a time) since deconvolution is performed independently on each dataset
-- Integration does not require comparable data sparsity or sequencing depth (single-cell, microarray, bulk)
+- Integration performs well even when the datasets have mismatched features (eg. Microarray, RNA-Seq, Proteomics) or sparsity (eg single-cell vs bulk RNA-Seq and ATAC-Seq)
 - Two interfaces: command-line interface for rapid data exploration and python interface for extensibility and flexibility